 FAO Aquastat states that 1.43 million ha are irrigated in Azerbaijan according to data from 2010.
-Withdrawals due to agriculture are provided as 10.1 BCM per year out of a total withdrawal of 11.97 BCM which results in more than 84% for the agricultural sector.
-With a population of more than 9.5 million, the withdrawal amounts to of 1279 m3 per capita and year.
-All figures are last updated in 2012.
+In recent years, the number has slightly increased.
+Withdrawals due to agriculture are provided as 10.1 BCM per year out of a total withdrawal of 12.5 BCM which results in more than 84% for the agricultural sector.
+With a population of more than 9.8 million, the withdrawal amounts to of 1297 m per capita and year.
+All figures are last updated in 2016 based on AZSTAT.